Georgia bill would outlaw 'conversion therapy'

 ATLANTA — Before there was pride for gay and transgender people, there was stigma.
 Before there was acceptance, there was "conversion therapy" – wherein people tried to change sexual identity or orientation with a type of psychotherapy.

-Peter Nunn of Norcross says he was fifteen when his parents took him to a conversion therapist.
+Peter Nunn of Norcross says he was 15 when his parents took him to a conversion therapist.

 "I never fit the role they thought a traditional Christian boy should fit," Nunn told 11Alive News.
 "I was told that if I was gay, I would never be able to be happy, that I would never be in a happy healthy relationship and that I would die from AIDS."